wikpza/SRS_2/README.md

 ## 🧑‍💻 Author

-Created by [Your Name] as part of coursework on software development and database systems.
+Created by wikpza as part of coursework on software development and database systems.

 ---